soongxueyong/neuroartedu/README.md

  [Web Sites](https://soongxueyong.github.io/neuroartedu/)

-To create A Software for Kids to learn AI, NeuroSciecne and CognitiveScicence, at same time kid can create Science Art works by the software.
+To create a Software for Kids to learn AI, NeuroSciecne and CognitiveScicence, at same time kid can create Science Art works by the software.